miroapp/app-examples/examples/github-appcards/README.md

 simple demo purposes to show a simple 2-way sync with free services like Netlify, Supabase, and Miro.</b>

 <b>This app involves setting up different tools such as Netlify for deploying your app, Supabase for storing access tokens and
 GitHub for using GitHub actions to detech any changes in your projects.
-It takes 20-30 minutes to configure.</b>
+It takes 30-40 minutes to configure.</b>

-GitHub App Cards Configuration Summary

-1. Configure Database (5-10 min)
-2. Deploy app to Netlify (5-10 min)
-3.

 # 👨🏻‍💻 App Demo